-Reasons for disqualification include but are not limited to:

-- Outside microphones, room recordings of any kind, and open or concealed recording devices that record anything other than the Applicant's voice will not be tolerated and are grounds for immediate disqualification. - Unauthorized departure from the test room will result in disqualification of entire test.

-- Persons not set up and ready to test when doors close will be required toleave the test room and will be disqualified from the test event. - ♦ Test transcripts or other items in the test envelope that have participant's name will result in disqualification of entire test. - Transcripts not supported by participant's voice audio or machineshorthand notes will be disqualified. - Text files improperly formatted so that they will not open in Word (preferred), WordPerfect, Adobe Acrobat Reader, or the equivalent thereof will result in disqualification. - ♦ Audio files that are improperly formatted so they will not open in Windows Media Player will result in disqualification. - Machine shorthand notes that are improperly formatted so they will not openin Adobe Acrobat Reader, or the equivalent thereof will result in disqualification. - ♦ Accessing the internet during any portion of the examination will result in disqualification of entire test. - ◆ Cell phones and other electronic equipment not completely turned off willresult in disqualification of entire test. - ♦ Disruption by a test Applicant during the audio portion of the examination may result in disqualification of entire test. - ♦ Transcripts not comporting with guidelines as set out in these instructions may result in disqualification of the segment.
+- Reasons for disqualification include, but are not limited to: - Outside microphones, room recordings of any kind, and open or concealed recording devices that record anything other than the Applicant's voice. - Unauthorized departure from the test. - Applicants not set up and ready to test when doors close. - Having test transcripts or other items in the test envelope that contain the Applicant's name. - Transcripts not supported by Applicant's voice audio or machine shorthand notes. - Text files incorrectly formatted so that they will not open in Word, WordPerfect, Adobe Acrobat Reader, or the equivalent thereof. - Accessing the internet during any part of the examination. - Having cell phones, smart watches, and other electronic equipment that are not completely turned off. - Disruption by a test Applicant during the dictation segment of the examination. - Submitting transcripts not in compliance with the guidelines as set out in these instructions.